sswam/allemande/doc/nsfw/nsfw.md

 ## Rules

-- This area is strictly for adults only.
+- This area is for adults only.
 - CSAM is illegal and not allowed in the app.
 This includes text chat and image generation.
 - Role-playing around other illegal activities is allowed, but promoting illegal activities in real life is not allowed.
 - Hate speech in a private fantasy role-playing context might be permissible, but is to be avoided in this semi-public room.
 - Doxxing or sharing private information without consent is not allowed.
 - Copyright infringement is not allowed here.
 - The app is primarily for AI generated fantasy content.
 While it is not prohibited to upload or link to other content, please do so only within the bounds of the law and do not upload or link to illegal or extreme material.
 - This area is not for extreme material, beyond normal hardcore.
 As a guideline, if it would not be allowed on PornHub or Civitai, it is not allowed here.
-There is an "nsfw/bdsm/bdsm" room which allows extreme content.
+There is another area which allows extreme content.
 - These rules might be updated in future.

 ## Key Features